USS James Madison: Construction and commissioning

 The contract to build James Madison was awarded to Newport News Shipbuilding and Dry Dock Company in Newport News, Virginia on 20 July 1961 and her keel was laid down there on 5 March 1962.
 She was launched on 15 March 1963, sponsored by Mrs. Mary Ellen (Mellon) Monroney, wife of Oklahoma Senator A.S.
 "Mike" Monroney, and commissioned on 28 July 1964.
-She was launched with sixteen Polaris A-3 ballistic missiles.
+Prior to her first patrol, she was loaded with sixteen Polaris A-3 ballistic missiles.

 Operational history

 After post-shakedown repairs and modification in November and December 1964, James Madison departed on her first deterrent patrol on 17 January 1965.
 By the end of 1966, she had completed her 10th deterrent patrol, serving in the European area.

 In November 1974 she was involved in a collision with a Soviet Victor-class submarine.
 The incident occurred when the James Madison was departing Holy Loch in Argyll, Scotland, to take up station and collided with a Soviet submarine waiting outside the port to trail it.
-Eric Graham, a marine historian from the University of Edinburgh, told BBC Scotland it could have been a diplomatic incident but because it was so deep into the UK home water it was an "embarrassment" that they wanted to keep quiet.
+Eric Graham, a marine historian from the University of Edinburgh, told BBC Scotland it could have been a diplomatic incident but because it was so deep into the UK home water it was an "embarrassment" to the Royal Navy that they wanted to keep quiet.

 During her first major overhaul, like the rest of her class, Madison was retrofitted with Poseidon C-3 missiles and their associated Mark 88 firecontrol system.
 Poseidon was replaced by Trident C-4 missiles during a comprehensive overhaul that took place at the Newport News (VA) Shipyard in the early 1980s.